 Sales and marketing don’t always see eye-to-eye.
-While they both primarily engage in outreach efforts to leads and consumers, both departments operate differently, produce different outputs, and utilise different KPIs.
+While both primarily engage in outreach efforts to leads and consumers, the departments often operate in silos, producing different outputs, with different performance metrics.
 Conflicts arise when sales and marketing fail to grasp the requirements of each other’s work and can’t fully appreciate each other’s contributions.
 The results in a lot of business inefficiencies.

 Sales and marketing play an essential role in every company.
 A misalignment between both teams can be disastrous for a firm’s growth and jeopardise efforts to restructure and diversify in times of change.

-At our panel discussion during the recent Mumbrella360Asia, we reflected on common concerns faced by firms looking to align both teams.
-Experts from key sectors were invited to express their opinions on the issue.
+At our panel discussion during the recent Mumbrella360Asia, we reflected on common concerns faced by firms looking at aligning both teams.
+We invited experts from IBM, Huawei and Accenture to express their opinions on the issue.

-Going in blind is never an option when it comes to gelling both teams.
-Both teams need to take the initiative and create a common target to provide each team with a clearer picture of the other’s objectives, actions and limitations.
+Going in blind is never an option when it comes to team alignment.
+Both teams need to take the initiative and create a common target to provide each side with a clearer picture of the other’s objectives, actions and limitations.

 Data allows your sales and marketing teams to help each other with mutual goals.
 For marketing teams, this means understanding customer likes, dislikes and opinions on products.
 For sales teams, this means knowing when and how customers and leads interact with brand platforms.

-While converting potential buyers into qualified leads is a key objective for both teams, they should also adjust consumer touchpoints to suit common objectives and review their processes to minimise consumer pain points.
+While converting potential buyers into qualified leads is a crucial objective for both teams, they should also adjust consumer touchpoints to suit common goals and review their processes to minimise consumer pain points.

 Assessing the success of your output is part and parcel of progress.
 Sales and marketing teams should not feel like cogs in the wheel – ensure that they are equally accountable for their results.
 Pave the way forward by making the impact of both parties’ work visible and create realistic expectations for their efforts.

 Questions raised by Accenture Singapore’s Managing Director, Sonia Gupta, reflect the frequent concerns of brands in different sectors:

 “What is the role of marketing and sales in a connected world?
 What have we done so far?
 Is this really going to serve us as we move into the future?
 What should success look like?”